Black 7210 metres, CR77.3/143

 The fifth is a stunning long par 3 played downhill, and the back nine has a strong finish, starting at the tricky par 4 14th and concluding with the ultra-long and scenic par 4 18th, which plays 496 metres in the PGA.
 The par-5s are all testing 3-shot holes, measuring between 551 and 581 metres from the back tees.

 One of the best ranges in South Africa, 300 metres long and spacious, with short game areas, which is why Eye of Africa is such an outstanding tournament venue and enjoyed by the professionals.
-It is open to daily visitors (Tuesday-Sunday), and R450 a month gets you unlimited range balls.
+It is open to daily visitors (Tuesday-Sunday).

 Four of the five Eye of Africa PGA Championships from 2016 to 2020 were decided in playoffs.
 Jaco van Zyl (268) beat Dean Burmester in 2016; Erik van Rooyen (272) won in 2017 in a 3-way playoff; in 2019 Louis de Jager (276) beat Trevor Fisher; in 2020 Darren Fichardt (268) beat Matias Calderon from Chile, who had won (271) without a playoff in 2018.